How to make the move to mobile payment processing.

 Your payments need to be on-the-go and you need to be ready to accept payments from consumers on-the-go as well.
 Mobile acceptance and mobile wallets aren’t simple trends of the day.
-Whether it’s making sure that you can accept near field communication (NFC) payments (that drive “The Pays”) or have access to in-app payments, you need to be prepared for the emerging wallet-driven consumer.
-Talking with your trusted advisors about your business, your customers, your existing payments acceptance and infrastructure is the place to start.
+Whether it’s making sure that you can accept near field communication (NFC) payments that drive contactless services like Apple Pay, Android Pay and Samsung Pay, or have access to in-app payments, you need to be prepared for the emerging mobile wallet-driven consumer.
+Talking with your trusted advisors about your business, your customers, your existing payments acceptance technology and infrastructure is the place to start.

 Make sure those providers are flexible payment partners

-There’s no one-size fits all.
-Yes, it’s easy and tempting to move quickly to smart terminals or POS systems that enable mobile payments among other things.
-But you’ll be best served to think about mobile payments as one piece of your entire payments, and business operations, pie.
+There’s no one-size fits all when it comes to mobile payments.
+Yes, it’s easy and tempting to move quickly to smart terminals, POS systems and other tech that enable mobile payments among other things, but you’ll be best served to think about mobile payments as one piece of your entire payments, and business operations, pie.
 Mobile payments don’t trump any other slice.
 They need to be considered in the whole picture pie.
-And that means, considering them in the face of your entire business and payments operation needs.
+That means, considering them in the face of your entire business and payments operation needs.

-Your job isn’t to predict which mobile payments will live long and prosper.
-It isn’t the payment industry’s job either.
+Your job isn’t to predict which mobile payment technology will live long and prosper.
+It isn’t the payment industry’s job, either.
 It’s the job of consumers.
 Consumers will be as loyal to device-types and smartphone brands as they are to shoe brands or any other brands.
-Be open.
-And be careful not to drive consumers in the direction of a competing store or brand that’s working to make life easier, more convenient for them as consumers.
+Be open and be careful not to drive consumers in the direction of a competing store or brand that’s working to make life easier and more convenient for them as consumers.

 Let’s return to what’s motivating early mobile payments adopters.